cjetsel/inspire/readme.md

         X - Quote (quote and author)
-        X- Image (only the image is required, however feel free to include other data) X- Weather (The temp is displayed, feel free to add other pieces)
-        - Todo (x the new todo form exists, and any todos are rendered *GET*) -X The image should be on large display with at least one other element positioned over the top of the image.
+        X- Image (only the image is required, however feel free to include other data) X- Weather (The temp is displayed, feel free to add other pieces) X- Todo (x the new todo form exists, and any todos are rendered *GET*) -X The image should be on large display with at least one other element positioned over the top of the image.
-   - A form to add a new todo can be accessed and when submitted the page does not reload
+  X - A form to add a new todo can be accessed and when submitted the page does not reload
  - `Functionality`
-    - Todo's can be added to a list (POST)
+  X  - Todo's can be added to a list (POST)
     - Todo's can be removed (DELETE)
     - Todo's can be marked complete (PUT)
     - The todolist shows the total count of tasks currently being tracked